willyywt/willyywt.github.io/book/freedesktop/security.md

 ```sh
 usbguard allow-device <id>
 ```
 where `<id>` is the device id seen in `usbguard list-devices`.
-This is temporary which will lose affect after a reboot; if you want to include the grant into the rules file `rules.conf`, use
+This is temporary which will lose affect after a reboot; if you want to include the grant into the rules file `rules.conf`, use (note this don't support `--no-hashes`, you may want to manually edit `/etc/usbguard/usbguard-daemon.conf` to remove hashes)
 ```sh
 usbguard allow-device <id> -p
 ```